 CISA, together with the SC Sea Grant Consortium, supports a coastal climate and resilience extension specialist.
-This partnership allows CISA to cultivate relationships with stakeholder groups, including coastal zone management, local municipalities, and local NGOs in order to bridge the gap between coastal climate science and decision making.
-Examples include partnerships such as the Charleston Resilience Network.
+This partnership allows CISA to cultivate relationships with stakeholder groups, including coastal zone management, local municipalities, and NGOs in order to bridge the gap between coastal climate science and decision making.
+This work has supported sea level rise adaptation strategies in Charleston, Folly Beach, and Beaufort, SC.